 - Don’t try to bully or ridicule a person with OCD into getting treatment – strong-arm tactics won’t work and will only increase their feelings of powerlessness and failure.

-- Stress that knowing when to seek help is actually a sign of strength, not weakness.
+- Emphasise that knowing when to seek help is actually a sign of strength, not weakness.

 - Seek advice from professionals and support groups on your own, if necessary.